 Sea-Land Service, the company who created the sea container as we know it today, started out with 35' containers in 1956.
-Sea-Land continued to use this size through the early 1980s.
+Sea-Land continued to use this size into the early 1980s.
 Even the early double-stack railcars from ACF and Gunderson were equipped to handle 35' containers specifically for Sea-Land.
+A handful of other carriers, such as Navieras de Puerto Rico, operated 35' containers for compatibility with Sea-Land's operations.

 SEAU 35' exterior-post dry van.
 This is typical of Sea Land's 1970s fleet.
 (Photo by Bill Hoffman, from the Michael McGowen collection)